istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 In this task you looked at three ways to call external services from an Istio mesh:

-1. Using a `ServiceEntry` to register an accessable external service inside the mesh.
+1. Using a `ServiceEntry` to register an accessible external service inside the mesh.
 This is the recommended approach.

 1. Configuring the Istio sidecar to exclude external IPs from its remapped IP table.